pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

-##Instructions for building BLAST databases on your local machine using BLAST+ on MacOSX.
+##Instructions for building BLAST databases on your local computer using BLAST+ on MacOSX.

 BLAST+ is a command line tool that allows you to build custom BLASTable databases from FASTA-formatted sequence assemblies.
 These assemblies can include genomic or transcriptomic sequence data.
 For our purposes, we build BLAST+ databases from transcriptome assemblies to probe for genes of interest.